College Houses for 2016-2017

-College Houses provide students the opportunity to form self-directed and self-governing groups focused on a particular academic focus, theme, or mutual interest.
-Students establish clear goals for their group and, through a community agreement, plan how to be engaged participants in their community and the campus community.
+College Houses provide a wide range of living options and gives students the opportunity to form self-directed and self-governing groups focused on a particular academic focus.
+Students establish clear learning outcomes for their group and, through a community agreement, plan how to be engaged participants in their community and the campus community.

 College Houses provide: